iAmAdamReid/Sprint-Challenge--Data-Structures-Algorithms/algorithms/Algorithms_Answers.md

 upper: n
 lower: n - 1

-From here, we can determine that the upper value is the unsafe range, and the lower value is our safe range;
+From here, we can determine that the upper value is the unsafe range, and the lower value is our safe range.